explosion/spacy-course/chapters/en/slides/chapter4_01_training-updating-models.md

 ---

-# Why updating the model?
+# Why update the model?

 - Better results on your specific domain
 - Learn classification schemes specifically for your problem